Dylan-Casanova/Ecomerce-Backend/README.md

 # Unit13-Ecomerce-Backend
 # Description
-Ecomerce-BackEnd is an application that allows a client/user to update,view and add information/data to a database. additional applications used were Insomnia and MySQL. <br>
+Ecomerce-BackEnd is an application that allows a client/user to update,view and add information/data to a database. <br>
+<a href="https://youtu.be/A_wUsUgEyFA"> Deployed app </a> <----- Click here to demo
+additional applications used were Insomnia and MySQL. <br>
 <br>